Reliable, Scalable And Secure Cloud Solutions (877) 373-8808

 Other benefits include:

-If you’d like to continue this discussion about how to sell cloud services to your clients, CPU is here to help.
+If you’d like to continue this discussion about how to sell cloud services to your clients Cloud Services For MSPs is here to help.
 We’ve been very successful in this space and we believe this is a valuable service you could and should be selling to your customers.
 As the world of Cloud Services continues to advance, you’ll be on the cutting edge of this exciting and innovative technology and that’s a great place to be.

-The CPU Cloud delivers secure, managed private and public cloud IaaS services with disaster recovery, backup, and migration services.
+Cloud Services For MSPs delivers secure, managed private and public cloud IaaS services with disaster recovery, backup, and migration services.

 When you partner with us, you can deliver unlimited storage and retention services for a predictable monthly fee.
 This includes automatic upgrades, maintenance, and personal customer support that’s available 24 hours a day, 365 days a year.
-Contact CPU, Inc. to learn more.
+Contact Cloud Services For MSPs to learn more.